 A conservatorship is a court proceeding where a judge appoints a responsible person or organization to care for another adult who cannot care for him/herself or his/her finances.

-Before letters of conservatorship can be issued by the clerk, a proposed conservator must view a video and have read the “Handbook for Conservators”.
-This video may be viewed at the Self-Help Center at either the Ventura Hall of Justice in Room 400 or the Juvenile Courthouse in Room 206.
-The handbook may be purchased from the Juvenile Courthouse clerk’s office.
+Before letters of conservatorship can be issued by the clerk, a proposed conservator must view a video and have read the “Handbook for Conservators”, now available online.
+This video may be viewed at the Self-Help Center at the Juvenile Courthouse in Room 206.
 The forms to initiate a conservatorship case are available in our conservatorship form packet.

 Guardianships are protective proceedings where the court gives a responsible person the custody of a minor or power to manage the minor’s property, or both.